 The chairman of the Human Resources/Compensation Committee is currently Mr. Charter.
-The Board has established a written position description for the chairman of the Human Resources/Compensation Committee, who is responsible for, among other things, acting as liaison between the Human Resources/Compensation Committee, the Board and the CEO, chairing all meetings of the Human Resources/Compensation Committee, the Board and the CEO, chairing all meetings of the Human Resources/Compensation Committee, ensuring that the meetings of the Human Resources/Compensation Committee are held as required, overseeing the process whereby annual salary, bonus and other benefits of the Corporation's executive officers are reviewed assessed and revised in accordance with the recommendations of the CEO, reviewing the directors' compensation and reporting regularly to the Board on matters within the authority of the Human Resources/Compensation Committee.
+The Board has established a written position description for the chairman of the Human Resources/Compensation Committee, who is responsible for, among other things, acting as liaison between the Human Resources/Compensation Committee, the Board and the CEO, chairing all meetings of the Human Resources/Compensation Committee, ensuring that the meetings of the Human Resources/Compensation Committee are held as required, overseeing the process whereby annual salary, bonus and other benefits of the Corporation's executive officers are reviewed assessed and revised in accordance with the recommendations of the CEO, reviewing the directors' compensation and reporting regularly to the Board on matters within the authority of the Human Resources/Compensation Committee.